entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Diandongpetalichthys liaojiaoshanensis*, *Eurycaraspis incilis*, *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii*, *Epipetalichthys wildungensis*, *Guangxipetalichthys tiaomajianensis*, *Pampetalichthys longhuaensis*, *Notopetalichthys hillsi*, *Sinopetalichthys kueiyangensis*, *Widjeaspis warrooensis* should be revised from ? to 1.
+The feature is euqal to an elongated occipital region; in Petalichthyida, the presence of two paranuchal plates certainly indicates the existence of an elongated occipital region.

 549. Size of aperture to notochordal canal: (0) much smaller than foramen magnum; (1) as large, or larger, than foramen magnum.

 > Giles *et al*.
 (2015), Character 178; Choo *et al*.
 (2017), Character 306; King *et al*.
 (2017), Character 88; Castiello (2018), Character 90; Zhu Y. *et al*.
 (2022), Character 555; Andreev *et al*.
 (2022), Character 176; Brazeau *et al*.
 (2023), Character 92.